merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/07_Multiple_Mode_Scenarios.md

 **Table 5.8.
 Results for the scenario 3**

 Lets suppose Force No Backorders for Cart Item is set to Yes.
-In this case the system will offer the products (A and B) from multiple warehouses: the item A from the New York warehouse (the item A available quantity: 20; required quantity: 10) and the item B from the Denver (the item B available quantity: 10, required quantity: 8).
-Herewith, the cart price is $25.
-That will be the optimal solution for the scenario 3.
-If Split Order is Yes.
-The order will be divided into two separate orders for each warehouse accordingly.
+In this case, the system will offer the products (A and B) from multiple warehouses: the item A from the New York warehouse (the item A available quantity: 20; required quantity: 10) and the item B from Denver (the item B available quantity: 10, required quantity: 8).
+Therefore, the cart price is $25.
+That will be the optimal solution for scenario 3.
+If the Split Order is Yes, the order will be divided into two separate orders for each warehouse accordingly.

 #### Scenario 4